wx13/jedi/README.txt

 	- challenging: how to know what has changed?
 	- currently: make sure to .dup lines before changing
 + help screen (ctrl-h)
-+ record status in a file
-	- search terms
-	- recent scripts
-	- etc.